-- Enrolment included funding changes from the Province related to enrolment and adjustments to School Generated Funds (SGF) for activity level trends and enrolment impacts. - Reverse prior year one time funding and activities this includes the removal of the CIF grant received in 2017-18 and externally funded learning projects with an offsetting expense component. - Non-discretionary changes includes adjustments related to revenue recognized for offsetting facility amortization expense changes and a revision of investment revenue projections. - Service unit reductions these are refinements and adjustments typically made to targeted revenues that have an offsetting expense change such as IMR.
+- Enrolment this change includes funding increases from the Province and increased spending needs related to enrolment, as well as adjustments to School Generated Funds (SGF) for enrolment and activity levels. - Reverse prior year one time funding and activities this includes the removal of the prior year CIF grant received in 2017-18 and externally funded learning projects with an offsetting expense component. - Non-discretionary changes includes adjustments related to revenue recognized for offsetting facility amortization expense changes and a revision of investment revenue projections. - Service unit reductions these are refinements and adjustments typically made to targeted revenues that have an offsetting expense change such as IMR. - Classroom Improvement Fund a Provincial grant was received in the 2017-18 year as part of the Alberta Teachers' Association collective agreement ratification.
+The grant was originally distributed as one-time funding.
+On April 26, 2018, the CBE received notification that this funding will continue in 2018-19.